 We must be able to develop products without infringing the proprietary rights of other parties.
 Because the markets in which we operate involve established competitors with significant patent portfolios, including patents relating to the composition of a variety of polymers, specific products, product groups and processing technology, it could be difficult for us to use our technologies or develop products without infringing the proprietary rights of others.
-Therefore, there is risk that third parties may make claims of infringement against our Products, our Product Candidates or our technologies.
+Therefore, there is risk that third parties may make claims of infringement against our Products, our product candidates or our technologies.
 We may not be able to design around the patented technologies or inventions of others, and we may not be able to obtain licenses to use patented technologies on acceptable terms, or at all.
-If we cannot operate without infringing the proprietary rights of others, we will not be able to develop or commercialize some or all of our Product Candidates, and consequently will not be able to earn product revenue.
+If we cannot operate without infringing the proprietary rights of others, we will not be able to develop or commercialize some or all of our product candidates, and consequently will not be able to earn product revenue.

 There is considerable uncertainty within the pharmaceutical industry about the validity, scope and enforceability of many issued patents in the U.S. and elsewhere in the world.
-We cannot currently determine the ultimate scope and validity of patents that may be granted to third parties in the future or which patents might be asserted to be infringed by any future manufacture, use or sale of our Products, our Product Candidates, or any other product candidates we may develop.
+We cannot currently determine the ultimate scope and validity of patents that may be granted to third parties in the future or which patents might be asserted to be infringed by any future manufacture, use or sale of our Products and our product candidates.
 In part as a result of this uncertainty, there has been, and we expect that there may continue to be, significant litigation in the pharmaceutical industry regarding patents and other intellectual property rights.
 We may have to enforce our intellectual property rights against third parties who infringe our patents and other intellectual property or challenge our patent or trademark applications.
 For example, in the U.S., putative generics of innovator drug products (including products in which the innovation comprises a new drug delivery method for an existing product, such as the drug delivery market occupied by us) may file Abbreviated New Drug Applications ("ANDA") and, in doing so, certify that their products either do not infringe the innovator's patents or that the innovator's patents are invalid.
 This often results in litigation between the innovator and the ANDA applicant.
-This type of litigation is commonly known as "Paragraph IV" litigation in the U.S. These litigations could result in new or additional generic competition to any of our Products, our Product Candidates, or any other product candidates we may develop that may be marketed in the future and a potential reduction in product revenue.
+This type of litigation is commonly known as "Paragraph IV" litigation in the U.S. These litigations could result in new or additional generic competition to any of our Products and our product candidates and a potential reduction in product revenue.